Selling to employees: the underappreciated exit strategy

 The recently passed federal legislation widely known as The SECURE 2.0 Act of 2022 brings a raft of helpful changes for retirement savers.
 But some of the least well-known provisions apply to a business succession opportunity that itself is often overlooked.
 For many business owners looking ahead to their exit from the company, an employee stock ownership plan (ESOP) has many unique benefits.

-“In its simplest terms, an ESOP involves the sale of some or all of a business to its employees,” explains Brian Roth, Regional Advisor, ESOP Solutions Advisory at Bank of America.
+“In its simplest terms, an ESOP involves the sale of some or all of a business to its employees,” explains Brian Roth, National Executive, ESOP Finance and Advisory at Bank of America.
 All of the company’s workers, if they meet certain requirements, must be covered by the plan, through which they accumulate shares of company stock in their retirement accounts.
 When they retire or leave the company, the business buys back the shares, helping fund their retirement.

 "An ESOP keeps the company’s future in the hands of those who have the most to gain if it thrives, and it allows the owner to reward their valued employees for their hard work.”

-“From a business owner’s perspective, an ESOP offers several distinct potential advantages,” says Jason Miller, National Executive, ESOP Solutions Advisory at Bank of America.
+“From a business owner’s perspective, an ESOP offers several distinct potential advantages,” says Roth.
 “It keeps the company’s future in the hands of those who have the most to gain if it thrives, and it allows the owner to reward their valued employees for their hard work.

 “That could reduce turnover, increase productivity and help the company recruit and retain talent,” he adds.